ravrranj/Queue-/README.md

 🔹 What is a Queue?
 A Queue is a linear data structure that follows the FIFO (First In First Out) principle.
 The element inserted first is removed first.

+ Queues are everywhere in the real world, following the FIFO (First In, First Out) principle—meaning the first item added is the first one removed.
+Here are some real-world examples:
+🚶‍♂️ Everyday Examples:
+- Waiting in Line – Whether at a bank, airport, or grocery store, people are served in the order they arrive.
+- Call Center Support – Customer calls are handled in the order they come in.
+- Traffic at Toll Booths – Cars pass through in the order they arrive.
+- Printer Queue – When multiple documents are sent to a printer, they are printed in the order they were submitted.
+- Movie Ticket Booking – Online ticket systems process reservations in sequence.
+💻 Computer Science Applications:
+- Task Scheduling – Operating systems use queues to manage processes.
+- Network Requests – Web servers handle incoming requests in order.
+- Breadth-First Search (BFS) – Used in graph traversal algorithms.
+- Message Queues – Used in messaging systems like Kafka or RabbitMQ.
+Queues help maintain order, fairness, and efficiency in both real life and computing.

 🔹 Types of Queues:
 Simple Queue – Basic FIFO